clerkma/ptex-ng/texlive/texk/gregorio/gregorio-src/UPGRADE.md

 # Upgrade Manual

 This file contains instructions to upgrade to a new release of Gregorio.
+These instructions are cumulative; meaning that you should apply the instructions from all versions between the one you are upgrading from and the current version.

+## 5.1

+No additional steps are needed to upgrade from 5.0 to 5.1.

 ## 5.0